FDio/csit/docs/report/nsh_sfc_functional_tests/overview.rst

 Tested Virtual Topologies
 -------------------------

-CSIT VPP functional tests are executed on virtualized topologies created using Virtual Internet Routing Lab (VIRL) simulation platform contributed by Cisco.
+CSIT NSH_SFC functional tests are executed on virtualized topologies created using Virtual Internet Routing Lab (VIRL) simulation platform contributed by Cisco.
 VIRL runs on physical baremetal servers hosted by LF FD.io project.
-Majority of the tests are executed in the three node logical test topology - Traffic Generator (TG) node and two Systems Under Test (SUT) nodes connected in a loop.
+Majority,of the tests are executed in the three node logical test topology - Traffic Generator (TG) node and two Systems Under Test (SUT) nodes connected in a loop.
 Some tests use two node logical test topology - TG node and SUT1 node.
 Both logical test topologies are shown in the figures below.

 ::